 Therein, though, lies the rub—I don’t know if he or many of my white male friends, most of whom are now in their 30s and 40s—have ever really allowed themselves to reflect deeply on and tap into the ways racism has and continues to harm them.
 As far as I can tell, you mostly see it in terms of harms that have been done exclusively to people of color.
 You experience black death as repugnant, but not as a visceral, perpetual threat to your own existence and violation of your humanity.

 It is probably an unpopular thing to write at this moment, but I am going to do it anyway: We who do DEI and anti-racist work often say that we need white people to do their own work.
 We say we want y’all to stop asking us to do your emotional labor (in fact the CEO was asking me to do that very thing for free no less though I am sure he didn’t realize it).
 But the truth of the matter is that I don’t know if we offer much insight into what we mean or how you could go about beginning that work.
 In recent days an excellent article about supporting black people at work has been making the rounds to my white male friends.
 Some of you have even sent it to me, which is ironic but whatever.
 That’s a start.
 But that’s all it is—a start.
-Reading an article is not the end all be all of the work.

 And so, I am issuing this challenge to my white male friends.
 I love y’all and I have never asked much of our friendship.
 Never made things weird or uncomfortable for you.
 Never asked you to read books by black authors, especially black women like Audre Lorde or Toni Morrison.
 Never asked you to support black candidates or black businesses or black issues.
-I have always strived to be open minded and levelheaded about racial issues.
+I have always strived to be open-minded and levelheaded about racial issues.
 I have entertained many liberal notions about meritocracy and opportunity—that it’s about class, not race, or that opportunity and access are the keys—that in my heart I have never fully bought into because my experience has shown me otherwise.
 I rarely talk about the racist traumas I have experienced with the police or in the workplace.
 On a few occasions, I’ve held my tongue or softened my message to maintain our relationship.
 When you said something that could be interpreted by someone who doesn’t know and love you as racist or uninformed, I’ve either quietly let it ride or found a tactful way to restate what I thought you meant.
 And I have done all of that because our friendship has meant and continues to mean so much to me.
 And because I believe cross racial relationships are critical to our survival and healing both as humans and as a nation.

 Now I come to you with an ask that is as much for me as for you.